segmind/cral-docs/contribute/object-detection.md

 ## 3. Integration

-After all the deliverables in **section-1** have been made, use them for integrating the new network into the pipeline.
+After all the deliverables in **section 1** have been made, use them for integrating the new network into the pipeline.

-NB: all the metadata of pipeline, including **DetectorProConfig** are stored into an asset file along with model weights and model structure in the checkpoint file
+> All the metadata of pipeline, including **DetectorProConfig** are stored into an asset file along with model weights and model structure in the checkpoint file
+{.is-info}

 ## 4. Unit testing

-Write testcases for the network which should do the following
+Write testcases for the network which should do the following:

 - load `tf.keras.Model` instance of `DetectorPro`
 - load weights into it via `model.load_weights()`, from the checkpoint file submitted as a deliverable in **section-1**
 - convert the model into prediction model(if required) into the **required prediction model structure as specified in section-0**.
 - predict on a set of test images from **chess-dataset** for which bboxes have already been calculated.

-After unittest have passed, merge requests should be raised, for mergeing the code into cral-dev.
+After unit tests have passed, merge requests should be raised, for mergeing the code into cral-dev.
 The ipynb notebook submitted in section 2 will be run, if it works end to end then the merge request will be accepted.

 ## Prediction model structure
 The prediction model should have 3 outputs tensors as follows: